kanakmi/Detective-Discord/README.md

 </p>

 If you have been on Discord for a while, I am sure you have been warned to stay away from these links. <br>
-But the newcomers out there don't have any idea about these links and fall into such scams and loose access to their discord accounts.
+But the newcomers out there don't have any idea about these links and fall into such scams and lose access to their discord accounts.

 ## ⚙️ Tech Stack